Understanding What We Do: What Is Plaintiff Litigation & Why Is It Important?

 Photograph by Pixabay.

 Wallace Miller focuses on this area of the law to make a positive difference in the lives of those who have been wronged.
-By taking on cases in the areas of consumer protection, product liability, employment, environmental and toxic harm, and personal injury, we protect the rights of victims of negligence, fraud, and other wrongdoing.
+By taking on cases in consumer protection, product liability, employment, environmental and toxic harm, and personal injury, we protect the rights of victims of negligence, fraud, and other wrongdoing.

 How do plaintiff’s attorneys get paid?